Malcolm X at Sidi Gaber (short story)

 “How about this line, ‘A man who stands for nothing will stand for anything.’”

-Mahfouz leaned back on his chair and paused for a moment.
+Mahfouz leaned back on his chair and hesitated for a moment.
 “Yes, yes.
 It is true.
 I know the feeling of being misunderstood very well.
 I’m tarnished with the false claim that I am somehow against God and religion.
 Nothing could be further from the truth.”

 “Leave the perfection to the afterlife and let’s sort out the mess on this earth while we are still breathing,” said Malcolm.